 CMS conducts a competition for each competitive acquisition area under which providers submit bids to supply certain covered items of DME.
 Under the competitive bidding program, DME suppliers compete to become Medicare contract suppliers by submitting bids to furnish certain items in competitive bidding areas.
 As part of the competitive bidding process, single payment amounts ("SPAs") replace the current Medicare DME fee schedule payment amounts for selected items in certain areas of the country.
 The SPAs are determined by using bids submitted by DME suppliers.
 In 2019, CMS included non-invasive ventilator products on the list of products subject to the competitive bidding program in Round 2021.
-On March 9, 2020, CMS announced that due to the novel coronavirus ("COVID-19") pandemic, the United States President's exercise of the Defense Production Act, public concern regarding access to ventilators, and the non-invasive ventilators product category being new to the competitive bidding program, non-invasive ventilators were removed as a product category from Round 2021.
+On March 9, 2020, CMS announced that due to the COVID-19 pandemic, the United States President's exercise of the Defense Production Act, public concern regarding access to ventilators, and the non-invasive ventilators product category being new to the competitive bidding program, non-invasive ventilators were removed as a product category from Round 2021.
 On October 27, 2020, CMS announced that it had removed 13 of the 15 remaining product categories from Round 2021, including oxygen and PAP devices, because the payment amounts did not achieve expected savings.
-The next competitive bidding round is anticipated to begin on January 1, 2024.
 As a result of these announcements, we retain the ability to continue to furnish non-invasive ventilators and oxygen and PAP devices for all of our Medicare accredited areas.
 However, we are uncertain if non-invasive ventilators and oxygen and PAP devices will be included in future competitive bidding programs.
+The current Round 2021 contracts expire on December 31, 2023 and CMS has not announced a new round of competitive bidding.
+Historically, CMS announces new rounds of competitive bidding and starts the process approximately 18 months prior to the contract start date.
 We cannot predict the outcome of the competitive bidding process for contracted supplier selection or the impact of the competitive bidding process on reimbursements to our existing customers.